lrspeiser/Cedar-Notebook/README.md

 CedarCLI is a Rust-based agent that uses an LLM to interpret requests and decide—on every turn—whether to:
 - generate and run Julia code for data/compute tasks,
-- execute a safe, allowlisted shell command for OS-level actions, or
+- execute a safe, allowlisted shell command for OS-level actions,
-- ask the user a clarifying question.
+- ask the user a clarifying question, or
+- provide a final answer based on execution results.

 The agent loops until it reaches a satisfactory answer or a termination condition.
 Along the way it persists artifacts (logs, JSON previews, Parquet datasets) and tables to DuckDB-backed Parquet so results are reproducible and inspectable.
-A native desktop app (`cedar‑egui`) uses the same core crate.
+Both a web UI and native desktop app (`cedar‑egui`) use the same core crate.

 If you want to get running quickly, start with **Quick start**.